Henrique-Gomesz/joeyscan4me/README.md

 - **HTTP Probing**: Uses [HTTPX](https://github.com/projectdiscovery/httpx) to identify live web services
 - **Web Crawling**: Uses [Katana](https://github.com/projectdiscovery/katana) to crawl discovered websites
 - **Screenshot Capture and Dashboard**: Uses [Gowitness](https://github.com/sensepost/gowitness) to capture screenshots with database storage and a web dashboard for easy viewing
+- **Resume Support**: Re-run a scan with `-r` to skip any stage whose output already exists, picking up exactly where you left off

 ## Installation
 You can install JoeyScan4Me using the following methods: